What is iOS? Unveiled in 5 Minutes: Key Features & Uses

 The Role of iOS in Your Apple Devices

 iOS is the powerhouse behind your iPhone or iPad, responsible for virtually every task you perform.
 It enables many activities, from making phone calls and sending text messages to capturing photos and videos.
-Additionally, iOS is the platform that runs popular apps like Facebook, TikTok, and Instagram, allowing you to download and use them.
+Also, iOS is the platform that runs popular apps like Facebook, TikTok, and Instagram, allowing you to download and use them.
 It also takes care of internet browsing, manages settings, and much more.
+It is helpful when you want to polish the clip a bit more before you export and share it elsewhere.
+Older launch articles are more helpful when they explain how these early iOS 17 expectations lined up with the version Apple later released to everyone.

 The Startup Process of an iOS Device